bruno-farias/simple-framework-nodatabase/README.md

 ## Requirements:

 - Use of VCS (with a meaningful history)
-- use of OOP
+- Use of OOP
 - Documentation
 - Persistent storage using filestorage (compared to using a DB)
-- Backend should expose a API thar is consumed by the frontend
+- Backend should expose a API that is consumed by the frontend

 ## Bonus: